 Confidential Resources are available to talk to any member of the Dominican community.
 Confidential Resources provide support for individuals who are unsure about whether to report prohibited conduct or are seeking information about the process without making a report to the University.
 Confidential Resources are listed on our website.

-School Event Calendar for the 2016 Year:
+School Event Calendar for 2017